Proven-Paradox/shaper-system/Handbook.md

 Duration: Until used
 Effect: You become [Charged](#charged).
 You may not use this Ability on the same turn as you use an Attack or Spell.
 Description: Preparing for a strong offense.
-This could be gaining focus or clarity for a spell, charging up a beam weapon, taking time aside to analyze a foe's defenses, or similar actions.
+This could focusing to case a particularly powerful spell, winding up to throw a heavy punch, charging up a beam weapon, taking time aside to analyze a foe's defenses, or similar actions.

 #### Cleanse
 Auxiliary